Bisher 10 mal gespeichert

 Our village itself has friendly people surrounded by a large farming community.
 We have a volunteer fire department, Lions Club, beautiful Kiteley Park for the children to play in and visitors to have a picnic and relax in.
 During July, our committee puts on the Blue Piano Days on Tuesdays with different activities, jam sessions and cultural food and events.
 There is a bed and breakfast, hotel/bar/restaurant, beautiful boutique (Barn Own Boutique) located in the old livery barn, gas station/groceries, campground, line dancing every Wednesday, and many events at Palliser Park to name a few.
 The population may be small but we are mighty ☺

 When I took on the project to plant trees and develop the area, I didn't realize the amount of time and labor that was necessary.
 Since I work full time at Palliser Regional Park I will be available outside of my work hours to help.
 My hours vary but even so, I this project means a lot to me so I definitely put in the time and so look forward to sharing the experience with you.

 This project is about protecting our environment, education on the importance of trees for our health and environment.

 You will learn the spirit of how volunteering is the true life line for small town living.

-Besides lending a hand, experience the true beauty of the local people in the Village of Riverhurst and Palliser Regional Park.
+Besides lending a hand, please experience the true beauty of the local people in the Village of Riverhurst and Palliser Regional Park.

-The main area that we are focused on getting is at the entrance to the Village where we'll create a Zen nature area and if there are extra trees, they will be planted around town.
+The main area that we are focused on is at the entrance to the Village where we'll create a Zen nature area and if there are extra trees, they will be planted around town.

 Not only do the seedlings need to be planted, they need to be watered and cared for daily.
 As well, I plant, dead head and water the many flowers planted around town.
 It's becoming a lot of work and would welcome another set of hands throughout the spring and summer months.
 The tree inventory includes finishing identifying trees and recording the condition of each tree.